Dallinger/Dallinger/docs/source/creating_an_experiment.rst

 Make sure you run this command from the initial directory created by Cookiecutter.
 In this case the directory is ``myexperiments.pushbutton``.

+Your new experiment directory also includes a `Vagrantfile` which will allow you to easily create and run a virtual machine preconfigured to run your experiment.
+See :doc:`Vagrant Installation <vagrant_setup>` for details.

 The Experiment Package
 ----------------------